babashka/sci/README.md

 - Clojure on the JVM
 - Clojure compiled with GraalVM native
-- ClojureScript, even when compiled with `:advanced`, and (as a consequence) JavaScript
+- ClojureScript, even when compiled with `:advanced`, and JavaScript

 ## Projects using sci